TanStack/router/docs/framework/react/guide/custom-link.md

 ### MUI example

-You might want to use third party component libraries with TanStack Router.
-For example to use `Button` from MUI you can use `createLink` which infers the types from both `Button` and `Link` while keeping type parameters necessary for TanStack Router's type safety
+To use `Button` from MUI, you can utilize `createLink`, which infers types from both `Button` and `Link` while maintaining the type parameters necessary for TanStack Router’s type safety.

 ```tsx
 import * as React from 'react'